 Dealing with issues related to family law can be rather emotional.
 You may encounter feelings of extreme anxiety, frustration, and a range of other emotions.
 It is important to remain calm and to approach the issues with the resolve that is necessary.
 This is why you will want an LGBT family law lawyer working on your case from the beginning.

 Consult with our attorneys today to learn more about the many ways that we can help you.
-Schedule a consultation, ask us your questions, and allow us to advise on the best course of action moving forward.
+Schedule a consultation, ask us your questions, and allow us to advise on the course of action moving forward.

 A statement of net worth is a summary of an individual’s financial condition at a particular moment in time.
 Consequently, a statement of net worth can change quite frequently.
 This statement lists all of an individual’s assets and liabilities.
 The basic formula for calculating net worth is simply net worth = assets – liabilities.

 If a person’s assets exceed their liabilities, he or she has a positive net worth.
 Conversely, if a person’s liabilities exceed their assets, he or she has a negative net worth.